tensorlayer/SRGAN/README.md

 We run this script under [TensorFlow](https://www.tensorflow.org) 1.2 and the self-contained [TensorLayer](http://tensorlayer.readthedocs.io/en/latest/).
 If you got error, you may need to update TensorLayer.

+⚠️ This repo may be merged into [tensorlayer](https://github.com/zsdonghao/tensorlayer) soon.

 ### SRGAN Architecture